hack2skill/intel-oneAPI/README.md

 ![](https://raw.githubusercontent.com/rishiraj/intel-oneAPI/main/wandb/system.png)
 Power Usage in Watt - lower is better.
 Upto 18.5% efficient with Intel optimizations.

 N.B.
 All graphs and visualizations have muted and pastel hues and neutral tones to be neurodivergent inclusive.
-Strong contrasts, such as black and white or bright red, neon or fluorescent, have been intentionally avoided as it can be visually jarring for some autistic individuals.
+Strong contrasts, such as bright red, neon or fluorescent, have been intentionally avoided as it can be visually jarring for some autistic individuals.